Moulay Idriss Zerhoun

-Moulay Idriss, Moulay Driss Zerhoun or simply Zerhoun (مولاي إدريس زرهون) is a town in the Fès-Meknès region of northern Morocco, spread over two hills at the base of Mount Zerhoun.
+Moulay Idriss, Moulay Driss Zerhoun or simply Zerhoun (مولاي إدريس زرهون) is a town in Meknes Prefecture, Fès-Meknès region of northern Morocco, spread over two hills at the base of Mount Zerhoun.
 It is famous for being the site of the tomb of Idris I, the first ruler of the Idrisid dynasty, after whom the town is named.
-It is located near Meknes and overlooks the ruins of Volubilis a few kilometers away.
+It is located near Meknes and overlooks the ruins of Volubilis three kilometers to the north-west.

 History

 An outer courtyard of the Zawiya of Moulay Idris.

 Idris I (known as Moulay Idris) was a descendant of Muhammad who fled from Abbasid-controlled territory after the Battle of Fakh because he had supported the defeated pro-Shi'a rebels.
 He established himself at Oualili (Volubilis), a formerly Roman town which by then was mostly inhabited by Berbers and a small population of Judeo-Christian heritage.
 He used his prestige as a descendant of Muhammad to forge an alliance with local Berber tribes (in particular the Awraba) in 789 and quickly became the most important religious and political leader in the region.
 As the old site of Roman Volubilis was located on an open plain and considered vulnerable, the settlement moved up a few kilometers towards the mountains, presumably around the site of the current town of Moulay Idriss, leaving the old Roman ruins abandoned.

 Idris I died soon after in 791, possibly poisoned on the order of the Abbasid caliph Harun al-Rashid, just before his son Idris (II) was born.
 Once Idris II came of age and officially took over his position as ruler in 803, he continued his father's endeavors and significantly expanded the authority of the new Idrisid state.
 As a result, the Idrisid dynasty was of central importance to the early Islamization of Morocco, forming the first true "Islamic" state to consolidate power over much of its territory.
 They also founded the important city of Fes, about 50 kilometres away, which became the Idrisid capital under Idris II.

 The early history of Moulay Idriss Zerhoun (sometimes called simply Moulay Idriss) as a town is not widely discussed by historians.
 A mausoleum for Idris I presumably existed on this site, overlooking Volubilis/Oualili, since his death.
 The tomb was probably placed inside a qubba (general term for a domed building or structure), and the name Oualili was eventually replaced by the name Moulay Idriss.
 Some anti-Idrisid rulers in 10th-century Fes claimed that Idris II was also buried here (instead of in his alleged tomb in Fes itself), though he is widely believed to be buried in Fes, where his mausoleum and mosque is still a site of major importance today.